 A 3:1 leverage ratio is aggressive — but achievable.
 Federal grants regularly use matching funds at ratios of 1:1 to 3:1.
-Norman would be targeting the upper end.
+Norman / Cleveland County would be targeting the upper end.
 Here is an honest, scenario-based assessment.

 This is not a promise.
 It is a probability model — built on real grant timelines, real foundation relationships, and real risks.
-Norman deserves honesty, not hype.
+Norman / Cleveland County deserves honesty, not hype.

-Norman wins the ballot but the federal environment creates friction.
-Current HUD rule changes are in legal flux — 20 states plus D.C. have filed suit.
-Norman likely raises $8M–$12M federal + $5M–$8M foundations.
+The City of Norman wins the ballot but the federal environment creates friction.
+Current HUD attempts to rule changes are in legal flux — 20 states plus D.C. have filed suit.
+Norman / Cleveland County likely raises $8M–$12M federal + $5M–$8M foundations.

-Ballot passes but the Council doesn't move aggressively.
-No dedicated grant writer hired.
+Prop 5 passes but the Norman City Council doesn't move aggressively to make necessary leadership changes and does not declare that the Norman / Cleveland County HUD CoC is a Housing First Program.
 Federal environment worsens.
 Foundation outreach stays passive.
 Only formula-based grants received.

 | Funding Source | First Award Expected | Realistic Amount |